Exercise Order: How to Structure Your Workout

 Core / Abs Work

 Usually last, as core fatigue can compromise stability and spinal support on every exercise above.
-A fatigued core during heavy squats or deadlifts is a recipe for a back injury.
+A fatigued core during heavy squats or deadlifts can make it harder to hold good position under load.

 Key Principles of Exercise Order